 You don’t need to update your

 configuration.yaml.
 All we need is to create new Integration in your Home Assistant.
 Go to Configuration -> Integrations and click “+” button to add new integration.
-Search for “ZHA”.
-Fill in “device path” field with your shield path (in my case it was /dev/ttyAMA0) and set “radio type” to “ezsp”.
+Search for “ZHA”. and fill in “device path” field with your shield or USB stick path (in my case it was /dev/ttyAMA0 for Elelabs ZigBee shield).

 Restart Home Assistant server after adding an integration.